Portuguese Republic · Processing time

-D7 visa (passive income / retirement) processing time
+D7 visa (passive income / retirement): how long does it take?

 2–6 months consular processing; AIMA residence-card appointment after arrival adds a further 6–12 months in backlog.